nkon887/multiplex-staining/README.md

    When STITCHING is finished the buttons turns yellow and the next button `DATACHECK` is activated, and also you get on the right output in the `output window`.
+   ALTERNATIVELY if more images are to be added to the analysis: Run all previous steps from a distinct folder.
+After, copy/paste the content of the metadata file into the metadata from the first cycle, and copy the newly generated images into the input folder.

    ![image](https://drive.google.com/uc?export=view&id=12VYWTIMNe8OIyOrLQrmAJ93XBWdi8v8a)

-2. When you execute the DATACHECK step (multiplex), a window of the graphical user interface (GUI) is loaded showing the input directory path, a table of channels with the used channel cells marked in red for each date and below the output window.
+3. When you execute the DATACHECK step (multiplex), a window of the graphical user interface (GUI) is loaded showing the input directory path, a table of channels with the used channel cells marked in red for each date and below the output window.

    ![image](https://drive.google.com/uc?export=view&id=1fXMlQZc-GRDlp1kdVDd0JAf7eY6qT5_H)